-The balance corresponds to current account positions and short-term liquid assets, with the counterparties for almost all of the balance being Bankinter, the parent of the group to which the undertaking belongs, and Banco Santander, amounting to 140.155 million euros.
-(118.690 million euros in 2019).
+The balance corresponds to current account positions and short-term liquid assets, with the counterparties for almost all of the balance being Bankinter, the parent of the group to which the Company belongs, and Banco Santander, amounting to 98.911 million euros.
+(140.155 million euros in 2020).